Middle Eastern Glass Covered Cosmetic Jar | 2-3rd Century AD

 Condition

 The jar remains in excellent condition with its original lid intact.
-Subtle iridescence and surface weathering testify to its antiquity and enhance its collectible appeal.
+Subtle iridescence and natural surface weathering confirm its antiquity and add visual depth to the glass.

 Height: 3.5 in